Have you heard a well-known quote that applies to almost every aspect of life, i.e.,

 - A study by Radware found that 79% of shoppers who are dissatisfied with website performance are less likely to buy from the same site again.

 Statistics clearly show that visitors are less likely to return to slow-loading websites which means that businesses will not only lose out on the conversion opportunity but also, the opportunity to build a long-term relationship with a potential customer.

 In this blog, you will come across the basic tips and tricks that can help you optimize your site speed.
 But before hopping into that section, let us first understand what the fuss is all about!

-Google started rolling out an algorithm update known as "The Page Experience Update" on June 16th, 2021.
-It was done with a single goal of providing a better user experience by prioritizing pages that provide high-quality page performance, such as fast load times and stability.
+Google rolled out an algorithm update known as "The Page Experience Update" on June 16th, 2021.
+It was done with a single goal of providing a better user experience by prioritizing pages to rank on SERP pages that provide high-quality page performance, such as fast load times and stability.
 In this update, they have added three new metrics to measure both speed and overall page experience known as the Core Web Vitals.

 Core Web Vitals: